 The Permittee must comply with all terms and conditions of this Permit and all applicable statutes and regulations.
+This Permit does not authorize discharge to waters of the U.S.

-This Permit is based on the assumption that the information submitted in the application of 12 October 2018, as modified by subsequent approved amendments, is accurate and that the facility has been constructed and is being operated as specified in the application.
-The Permittee must inform the Division of any deviation from, or changes in, the information in the application, which may affect the ability of the Permittee to comply with applicable regulations or Permit conditions.
+This Permit is based on the assumption that the information submitted in the application of 07 July 2014, as modified by subsequent approved amendments, is accurate and that the Project has been constructed and is being operated as specified in the application.
+The Permittee must inform the Division of any deviation from, or changes in, the information in the application, that may affect the ability of Permittee to comply with applicable regulations or permit conditions.

-This Permit is effective as of Day Month 2025, and shall remain in effect until 23 January 2029, unless modified, suspended, or revoked.
+This Permit is effective as of DD Month 2025, and shall remain in effect until 24 March 2030, unless modified, suspended or revoked.

-Signed this day of Month 2025
+Signed this day of May 2025.

-.
-11 m 1 p

-Ashley Taylor, P .E.
+Ashley Taylor, P.E.

-Chief, Bureau of Mining Regulation and Reclamation
+• • of Mining Regulation and Reclamation on